journeyapps/node-sqlcipher/README.md

 For Windows, we bundle OpenSSL 1.1.1i.
 Binaries are generated using [vckpg](https://github.com/microsoft/vcpkg) (e.g., `.\vcpkg\vcpkg install openssl:x64-windows-static`).

-On Mac we build against OpenSSL installed via brew, but statically link it so that end-users do not need to install it.
+On Mac we bundle OpenSSL 1.1.1l.

 On Linux we dynamically link against the system OpenSSL.